jonorthwash/ud-annotatrix/notatrix/README.md

 console.log(sent.size);            // expected 10, counts all tokens
 ```

 Some interesting properties here are `notatrix.Sentence.comments`, `notatrix.Sentence.tokens`, and `notatrix.Sentence.size`.
-For more information about the syntax of working with `notatrix.Sentence` objects, check out the [API Documentation](build/docs.md).

 ### <a id="converting" href="#Converting">Converting to other formats</a>